RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
+- Each file in this repo contains SQL projects and codes for reuse.
-Structured Query Language (SQL) is used to manipulate data (DQL) and databases (DDL, DML, and DCL).
-There are many RDBMSs such as Oracle and MS SQL Server which have different versions of SQL, but these are the fundamentals.
-Each file in this repo contains SQL projects and codes for reuse.
+- Structured Query Language (SQL) is used to manipulate data with DQL and databases with DDL, DML, and DCL.
+- There are many RDBMSs such as Oracle and MS SQL Server which have different versions of SQL.
+These are the fundamentals.

 <details>
   <summary>1.
 Data Query Language (DQL) are commands to retrieve and manipulate data.</summary>